nmusatti/pokedex/Production.md

 provide a backlog of upstanding and solved error conditions. different kind of notifications should be used for problems of different severity.
 Automated paging may be set up for critical problems.
-API clients should receive informative diagnostics that should enable their developers to provide feedback to their own end users and to report problems effectively.
+API clients should receive informative diagnostics that should enable their developers to provide feedback to their own end users and to report problems back effectively.

 Performance should also be monitored, to ensure unexpected load spikes are dealt with rapidly and to provide developers with information on areas that need further analysis and optimization.
 Data such